-Boston University Master Lecturer Mark T. Williams analyzed every pitch called during an MLB game over the last 11 years.
-With the help of several graduate students at BU’s Questrom School of Business, the team studied nearly four million pitches from 2008 through 2018.
-What they found doesn’t seem like it should makes sense, but then again, numbers never lie.
+Boston University Master Lecturer Mark T. Williams analyzed every pitch called during an MLB game over an 11-year stretch.
+With the help of several graduate students at BU's Questrom School of Business, the team studied nearly four million pitches from 2008 through 2018.
+What they found doesn't seem like it should make sense, but then again, numbers never lie.

 There were 34,294 pitches incorrectly called during the 2018 MLB season.
 Considering that's about 14 per game on average, it doesn't exactly sound like a huge problem.
 But when you look at when these calls came, and more importantly, WHO was blowing them, that's where the real story begins.

 Old Men Are the Worst Umpires